hbowie/SoftDevBigIdeas-23/content/Plan-Do-Check-Act.md

 But most significant development efforts will also involve some innovation.
 And when we try new things, they may not always work as well as we first thought they might.

-One proven approach to learn what works is known as the <a href="https://en.wikipedia.org/wiki/PDCA" class="reflink" target="ref">Plan-Do-Check-Act</a> cycle, often abbreviated as PDCA.
+One proven approach to learn what works is known as the [Plan-Do-Check-Act](https://en.wikipedia.org/wiki/PDCA) cycle, often abbreviated as PDCA.

 It goes like this: